Morocco packing list for women

 Layer up

 I’ve said it already but the daily temperatures will change a lot through the day and through the trip.
-From winter in the mountain and desert nights to full summer in Marrakech, so wearing layers is a must.
+From winter in the mountains and desert nights in the Sahara, to full summer in Marrakech, planning your outfits in layers is a must.

-Start with a base layer t-shirt or blouse then layer up a longer shirt, and top it off with a sweater, cardigan, fleece or jacket and a scarf for the coldest days.
+Start with a base layer t-shirt or blouse, and top it off with a sweater, cardigan, or light jacket and a scarf for the coldest days.
 You can leave the layers you will not need in the bus on the days when we are moving a lot, but better bring more than miss a layer and be cold.

 Beware of pickpockets